ekiwi/simulator-independent-coverage/Readme.md

 Please open the `fuzzing.png` file and compare it to Figure 10.
 There will be some variation since fuzzing is a stochastic process.
 Also note that Figure 10 cuts of the y-axis bellow 70% while `fuzzing.png` shows the full y-axis.

+Make sure that our conclusion from Section 5.4 is supported by the plot:
+> Figure 10 shows that - in our particular case - there is little difference in the final results.

 ## FireSim Integration